Unique Taxpayer Reference Number (UTR Number) Meaning

 Your UTR number can also be found online in your Government Gateway account.
 It's located in the top right-hand corner of your account summary.

-How Do I Get a Unique Taxpayer Reference UTR?
+How Do I Get a Unique Taxpayer Reference UTR Number from HRMC in the UK?

 When you launch a limited company or get set up for self-assessment tax returns, you automatically undergo the UTR registration process.